yegor256/blog/_posts/2014/jun/2014-06-24-jekyll-github-deploy.md

 3. Checks out `gh-pages` branch or creates one if it doesn't exist.

-4. Copies the content of the site built by `jekyll build` into the branch, thus overwriting existing files, commits and pushes to Github.
+4. Copies the content of the site built by `jekyll build` into the branch, thus overwriting existing files, commits and pushes to GitHub.

 5. Cleans up all temporary directories.